iscc/iscc-crypto/docs/protocol-vc.md

 #### 2.1.4 Server ID Registry

-Server IDs are managed through:
+Server IDs are managed through a permissionless smart contract that maps 12-bit server IDs to notary service endpoint URLs.
+The registry:

-- Decentralized smart contract registry
+- Allows registration of new server IDs
-- Mapping of server-id to DID
+- Maps server IDs to service endpoints
-- Public key infrastructure
-- Service endpoint discovery
+- Provides endpoint discovery

-This ensures:

-- Unique server identification
+- Ensures unique server identification

-- Verifiable server authority
-- Discoverable service endpoints
-- Transparent operation
+The smart contract maintains an immutable record of server registrations and endpoint updates, enabling transparent and decentralized operation of the timestamping network.

 ### 2.2 Verifiable Credentials